Four easy ways to make your content more accessible

 Fortunately, there’s a solution.
 In fact, there are a variety of practices that anyone can begin using right away to improve the experience of people who are blind, deaf, low vision, or color blind.

-Write meaningful alternative (alt) text
+1. Write meaningful alternative (alt) text

 One of the most common accessibility errors on the web is the lack of image alt text.

 Alt text is a short description of an image for people who use screen readers or other assistive technology, or who have slow internet access.
 Before posting an image, take the intentional step of adding a description of the image.
-Doing this makes images and their intent understandable to a wider audience.
+Doing this makes images and their intent understandable to a broader audience.

 Think of alt text this way: If an image failed to load and you couldn’t see it, what text would make sense in its place?
 What does that image represent?
 What is its specific purpose for being there?